kyleLissCoding/gotmail/README.md

+# ⚠️ Holding off on this project due to the nature of competitors but still here in case I ever want to come back to it

 # GOTMAIL ✉️
 An AI Google Chrome extension that allows users to have comfort in ensuring Email communications are read and in a easy manner.